Create and Edit Releases

 When editing a child project, the State field can be individually edited, but as long as the child project is still linked to the parent project through the Bulk Update field, any bulk update to the parent project will overwrite the individual edits.

 Individual child projects can be unlinked from the parent project Bulk Update by deselecting the Bulk Update field.
-When deselected, the Name, Start Date, and Release Date fields are enabled.
+When deselected, the Name and Release Date fields are enabled.
 Make a change to any of these fields and from this point on, the child project release is unlinked and is not updated when bulk updates are made from the parent project.

-- Click any link in the sidebar to navigate to a summary page of the related artifacts of the indicated type.
+- Click any link in the sidebar to navigate to a summary page of the related work items of the indicated type.

 - Use the Actions button to select options such as Edit, New, Copy, Print, Delete.